rdegges/okta.github.io/hugo/content/blog/spring-boot-oauth.md

 ---
 layout: blog_post
+title: Get Started with Spring Boot, OAuth 2.0, and Okta
 author: mraible
 date: 2017-03-21T00:00:00Z
-description: In this tutorial you’ll learn how to integrate Spring Security into a Spring Boot application, plus add authentication with OAuth using the Okta API.
+description: "In this tutorial you’ll learn how to integrate Spring Security into a Spring Boot application, plus add authentication with OAuth using the Okta API."
-tags:
+tags: [spring-boot, oauth, okta]
-- spring-boot
-- oauth
-- okta
-title: Get Started with Spring Boot, OAuth 2.0, and Okta
 ---

 If you’re building a Spring Boot application, you’ll eventually need to add user authentication.
 You can do this with OAuth 2.0 (henceforth: OAuth).
 OAuth is a standard that applications can use to provide client applications with “secure delegated access”.
 It works over HTTP and authorizes devices, APIs, servers, and applications with access tokens rather than credentials.